hashchange/jquery.isinview/README.md

 #### Boolean queries

-These methods operate on a single element and return if a given element is in view.
+These methods operate on a single element and return whether or not a given element is in view.

 ##### .isInView( [container] [, options] )

 _Returns: boolean_

-Returns true if the element is in view inside the window, or inside another container.
+Returns true if the element is in view inside the viewport, or inside another container.
 Examines the first element in a jQuery collection.

 The container can be a window, iframe, scrollable element (`overflow: scroll` or `overflow: auto`), an element with `overflow: hidden`, or a selector for any of these.
-Defaults to the window containing the elements.
+Defaults to the window containing the element.

-The size of the element is defined by its border-box, which includes its padding and border.
+The size of an element is defined by its border-box, which includes its padding and border.
 Alternatively, the content-box of the element [can be used][api-options.box], excluding padding and borders.

 Accepts the [options for core queries][api-options].